-An electric bicycle, also known as an e-bike, powerbike or booster bike, is a bicycle with an integrated electric motor which can be used for propulsion.
-Its motor does not exceed 750 watts of power.
-Also, it has two or three wheels, and fully operable pedals.
+An electric bicycle, also known as an e-bike, powerbike or booster bike, is a vehicle with an integrated electric motor, 2-3 wheels, fully operable pedals, and an electric motor not exceeding 750 watts of power.

 The definitions and classifications of e-bikes are set by Federal and State Statues and Law.
 These statutes exempt e-bikes as motor vehicles when they exhibit the characteristics mentioned above.
 The laws are as follows.

 Equipped with a motor that provides assistance only when the rider is pedaling and that ceases to provide assistance when the bicycle reaches a speed of 20 miles per hour.

 In the United States, this class is limited to a motor powered speed of 20 mph (32 kph) with a motor wattage of <= 750 watts.